Decoding Dinner Battles: What to Know About ARFID and Picky Eating

 • Overview of ARFID: Avoidant restrictive food intake disorder

-• Symptoms
+• Symptoms and presentation

 • Predispositions